LIAAD/Time-Matters/README.md

 In the case of a single document, occurrences of terms (keywords and candidate dates) are counted on the document's sentences.
 Co-occurrences of terms, in turn, are counted within the two following *n_contextual_window*'s:

 - the <b>full sentence</b> itself (n_contextual_window = "full_sentence"), that is, the system will look for co-occurrences between terms that co-occur within the search space of a sentence;
-- a <b>window of n terms</b> (n_contextual_window = n, where n is any value > 0), that is, the system will look for co-occurrences between terms that co-occur within a window of n terms;
+- a <b>window of n terms</b> (n_contextual_window = n, where n is any value > 0), that is, the system will look for co-occurrences between terms that co-occur within a window of n terms within the search space of a sentence;

+In order to compute the similarities between terms under this kind of contextual windows, we consider an Inverted Index with the following structure:
+{key: [SF, TotFreq, {SentID : [Freq, [OffSets]],......}]}

+where `key` is the term (a relevant keyword or a candidate date that is found in the document), `SF` is the Sentence Frequency (i.e., the number of document sentences where the term occurs, `TotFreq` is the total frequency of the term in the document, `SentID` is the ID of the sentence where the term appears, `Freq` is the frequency of the term in that particular sentence, and `OffSets` is the the list of offsets where the term appears in that particular sentence.
+For instance, a term with the following structure '2010': [2, 3, {1: [1, [6]], 5: [2, [87, 96]]}] means that it has 3 occurrences in 2 different sentences.
+In the sentence with ID 1, it occurs 1 time in position 6.
+In sentence with ID 5, it occurs 2 times in position 87 and 96.

+Once this structure is defined, we can then compute the similarities between terms.
 In order to better understand this process, we consider the following figure:
 <p align="center">
   <img src="http://www.ccc.ipt.pt/~ricardo/images/nContextualWindow2.jpg" width="250">
 </p>